chrisbanes/haze/docs/migrating-0.9.md

 !!! warning "Should I use v0.9 pre-release?"

     I think that all depends on your appetite for prerelease software.
 Haze itself is now much simpler than ever before, and most of the complexity is now in GraphicsLayer.
 On Android, we're using the latest Jetpack Compose 1.7.x stable versions.
-If you're only using Haze on Android, I would feel confident using it.
+If you're only using Haze on Android, go for it.

-    On other platforms, Compose Multiplatform is at 1.7.0-beta, so not stable, but getting there.
+    On other platforms, Compose Multiplatform is at 1.7.0-rc01, so not stable, but nearly there.

 ## Changes

-Here's a list of known changes in v0.9.
+Here's a list of known changes in v0.9.x.
 There may be others, so please file issues if you encounter other unexpected changes.

 ### Functional changes